 Adopting a child is one of the most life-changing decisions you will ever make.
 As one of the nation’s leading child welfare and adoption agencies, we have helped place close to 13,000 children from nearly 60 countries with permanent, loving families and donated more than $15 million in international aid to children in need.
 WHFC was also one of the first agencies to receive Hague accreditation as a national adoption services provider.

-WHFC works with trusted partners around the world, and offers long-standing adoption programs in Asia, Africa, Latin America, Russia and the US.
+WHFC works with trusted partners around the world, and offers long-standing adoption programs in Asia, Africa, Latin America and the US.
 We also help place children through our parent-initiated program, which allows families working with another child placement agency or personal contact to use our services.

 WHFC Adoption Programs: